google/eng-practices/review/reviewer/standard.md

 "Nit: " to let the author know that it's just a point of polish that they could choose to ignore.

-Note: Nothing in this document justifies checking in CLs that definitely _worsen_ the overall code health of the system.
+Note: Nothing in this document justifies checking in PRs that definitely _worsen_ the overall code health of the system.
 The only time you would do that would be in an [emergency](../emergencies.md).